mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

         R[write to console]: The following variants are not present in the LD reference panel rs28789513.

-In this case you should remove the mentioned SNPs (rs28789513) from the dataset.
+In this case you should remove the mentioned *Snps* (rs28789513) from the dataset.
 You can only get this error if you do not provide an LD-matrix and it is generated using the R-package TwoSampleMR.